DmytroRi/Audio-Signal-Features/README.md

 where:
 - $\hat{x}[k]$ represents the magnitude and phase of the $k$-th frequency bin,
 - $k$ the frequency index, ranging from $0$ to $(N-1)$.
-  - Note: we consider only the first half of the frequencies, as they duplicate themselft in the second half
+  - Note: we consider only the first half of the frequencies, as they duplicate themselves in the second half
     $k = \frac{N}{2} \Rightarrow F(\frac{N}{2}) = \frac{s_{r}}{2}$
     where:
       - $F(\frac{N}{2})$ is the Nyquist Frequency